6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 Finally, rabbits prefer to have separate areas to go to the bathroom and rest in, so it’s important to create a sense of separation in the products you use to create their home.
 You should be sure to use different material for their bedding than what you use for their littler, so they know where to do their business and where to sleep.

-For example, if you are using paper or wood pellets for your rabbit’s litter, timothy or alfalfa hay bedding will create a separate space with material that is for eating and sleeping on.
+For example, if you are using hay and wood pellets for your rabbit’s litter, using fleece blankets will create a separate space with material that is for sleeping on.

 Rabbit Beddings to Avoid